Tian-Tan/boston-construction/README.md

 To run from a fresh git clone, execute ./update.sh.

+It will ask you to create an admin panel account - something basic is fine, you can leave email blank.

 Populate the database by accessing http://127.0.0.1:8000/get-data in a web browser.

 Send the emails by accessing http://127.0.0.1:8000/mailing-list/activate in a web browser.